mauritssilvis/darts/api/java-darts-api/README.md

 This API defines the features of Java implementations of `darts`.

 To explore the Java API of `darts`, dive into the [code](src).
-Alternatively, you can download the latest Java darts API release from https://github.com/mauritssilvis/darts/releases.
+Alternatively, you can download the Java darts API code from the latest Java darts release at https://github.com/mauritssilvis/darts/releases.
 The release history of the Java darts API project is contained in the [changelog](CHANGELOG.md).

 If you would like to generate checkout tables using a command-line application, refer to the [Java-based command-line interface](https://github.com/mauritssilvis/darts/tree/main/cli/java-darts-cli).